leezcak/Campus_Recruitment/README.md

 One of the main challenges was identifying which country this data belongs.
 The median salary figure was 265,000, which is twice higher than the US MBA median salary, even for Harvard Business School.
 One of the outliers was even at whooping 940,000!
 The currency was not specified, but since this dataset is from an university in Bangalore, India, we assumed that the starting salary was in Indian Rupees.
 According to Indeed, the average MBA starting salary is approximately ₹357,820 per year.

 The total placement rate was 68.84%, which was lower than 2023 US MBA average placement rate after 3 months - 86.8%.
-However, this figure varied from 100% to 44.9%, so
+The placement rate varied from 100% to 44.9%, so 68.84% is on the lower end of the interval.
+The university could increase their placement rate by implementing our recommendations.

 ### References
 1. [Indeed - Average MBA Salary in India](https://in.indeed.com/career-advice/pay-salary/average-mba-salary-in-india)